 “Ultrafiltered milk” means raw or pasteurized milk or nonfat milk that is passed over one or more semipermeable membranes to partially remove water, lactose, minerals, and water-soluble vitamins without altering the casein-to-whey protein ratio of the milk or nonfat milk and resulting in a liquid product.

-“Unintentional Reversal” means any reversal, including wildfires or disease that is not the result of the forest owner's negligence, gross negligence, or willful intent.
-Only trees identified as dead or dying, in the post-event inventory, as a result of the wildfire or disease will be removed from the project's inventory and compensated from the Forest Buffer Account minus any salvage harvest accounted for under long-term storage.
+“Unintentional Reversal” means any reversal that is not the result of the forest owner's negligence, gross negligence, or willful intent, such as a reversal due to a pest or disease outbreak, catastrophic weather event, wildfire, authorized agency response to wildfire, or prescribed fire permitted by the applicable regulatory agency and conducted per the approved plan.

 “University Covered Entity” means a facility that meets the definition of an educational facility pursuant to Education Code section 94110(e) and is either a covered entity, or opt-in covered entity as of January 1, 2015.